-Undergraduate loans are a growing proportion of private loans and now make up 89.07% of the private student loan portfolio at the Q3 2022.
-The share of undergraduate loans has grown by 9.13% since Q3 2008 - fueled by a combination of originations growth, student borrowing behavior, and different repayment patterns in this loan type segment.
+Undergraduate loans make up 88.93% of the private student loan portfolio at the Q1 2023.
+The share of undergraduate loans has grown by 9% since Q3 2008 - fueled by a combination of originations growth, student borrowing behavior, and different repayment patterns in this loan type segment.